wqshi/asb_data/README.md

 tf: ChIP'ed TF
 ref_tf_dp/alt_tf_dp: Read depth of tf on the ref or alt allele.
 Similar to other DNase-seq and histone data. ref_simulate_dp/alt_simulate_dp: read depth of simulated reads on ref and alt allele.
 Max number of reads is 72.
-ASB: whether it's a ASB event
+ASB: whether it's an ASB event

 ## Citation